yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

-## Exercise 2: Perform database assessments
+# Exercise 2: Perform database assessments

+## Estimated Duration: 20 minutes

 In this lab, you will connect to the WideWorldImporters database on the SqlServer2008 VM and perform assessments for migration to Azure SQL Database and Azure SQL Managed Instance.
 These assessments will help you understand the compatibility and readiness of your database for migration to Azure.
 You will evaluate the database schema, data, and performance to identify any potential issues and determine the best migration strategy.
 This process ensures a smooth transition to Azure’s cloud services, leveraging their scalability, security, and advanced features.